radrow/ddtrace/EVALUATION.md

 The following command executes the scenario pictured in *Figure 7* and discussed in *Appendix A.1* (*Listings 1* and *2*).
-Note that due to development of the tool, the format of the log may differ slightly in formatting.
-Moreover, since the deadlock is contingent on data races, it might take a few retries to reproduce it.
+Note that due to development of the tool, the format of the log may **slightly differ** in formatting.
+Moreover, since the deadlock is contingent on data races, it might **take a few retries** to reproduce it.

 ```bash
 docker run --rm ddmon ./ddmon scenarios/envelope.conf